buckley-w-david/statusbar/README.md

 The toplevel [Cargo.toml](Cargo.toml) includes all available blocks by default in the dependencies list, but ones not in use can be removed.

-## Adding new blocks
+## Adding new components

-1. Add a new lib crate to the [blocks](blocks) directory.
+1. Add a new lib crate to the [components](components) directory.
-2. Add crate to the workspace list in [blocks/Cargo.toml](blocks/Cargo.toml).
+2. Add crate to the workspace list in [components/Cargo.toml](components/Cargo.toml).
 4. Add the crate to the dependencies list in [Cargo.toml](Cargo.toml).
-4. Implement the new block.
-Follow the example of one of the others in [blocks](blocks).
+4. Implement the new components.
+Follow the example of one of the others in [components](components).
 Most of them are very simple.